 My Coverage Explained

-Last time, we shared an overview of the choices you have for small but urgent matters, where you can find Paths 1, 2 and 3.
+We've shared an overview of the choices you have for small but urgent matters, here are Paths 1, 2 and 3.
 Now let’s talk about being ready, just in case something more serious comes your way.

 SIGN IN to share your comments or REGISTER today to become a Connect member.